vajexal/x/readme.md

     // variable declaration and assigment.
     int i // i == 0
     float f = 3.14
     bool b = false // or "true"
+    // or we can infer variable type auto i2 = 123

     // strings